bljustice/udacity-ab-testing/README.md

 ####Summary

-I did not use the Bonferroni correction in my analysis.
-The reason for this is because I thought my evaluation metrics would be correlated with one another, and the Bonferroni correction would be too conservative and possibly lead to not launching the experiment.
+I did not use the Bonferroni correction in my analysis for the following reasons.

+  1. I thought my evaluation metrics would be correlated with one another, and the Bonferroni correction would be too conservative and possibly lead to not launching the experiment.
+  2. Since all of my evaluation metrics must be satisfied to launch, the experiment is more prone to decisions based on false negative results.
+The Bonferroni correction is used to control false positives when using multiple metrics, which means the experiment results could be more prone to false negative results.
+Thus, it did not make sense to use this correction for this experiment.

 ####Recommendation